On the diffusive limits of radiative heat transfer system I: well prepared initial and boundary conditions: The relative entropy method

 \section{The relative entropy method}

 The compactness method gives a clear justification of the diffusive limit of the system \eqref{eq:Teps}-\eqref{eq:psieps}.
 In this section, we give the rate of convergence of the diffusive limit under assumption on regularity of the limit system \eqref{hgm1.0}.

 We will introduce a relative entropy function to compare the solutions between \eqref{eq:Teps}-\eqref{eq:psieps} and \eqref{hgm1.0}.
 The difference of their solutions are estimated using this relative entropy function.

-To compare solutions of the equations \eqref{eq:Teps}-\eqref{eq:psieps} and \eqref{hgm1.0}, we notice that the limit system \eqref{hgm1.0} does not include the equation for $\psi_\varepsilon$ is not included.
+To compare solutions of the equations \eqref{eq:Teps}-\eqref{eq:psieps} and \eqref{hgm1.0}, we notice that the limit system \eqref{hgm1.0} does not include the equation for $\psi_\varepsilon$.
 To use the relative entropy method, we define $\overline{\psi}$ as follows

 so that $\overline{T}$ and $\overline{\psi}$ satisfies

 where

 We define the energy function